TRIQS/triqs/doc/documentation/cpp_api/triqs/hilbert_space/imperative_operator/operator().rst

+Act on a state and return a new state

   The optional extra arguments `args...` are forwarded to the coefficients of the operator.

   `auto psi = op(phi,args...);`

   We apply an operator obtained from `op` by replacing its monomial coefficients with values returned by `coeff(args...)`.
 This feature makes sense only for ScalarType being a callable object.